mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 ## Personal Website

+I'm actually not sure how much my personal website helps in terms of the application process, but I think my website is baller af and I'd highly suggest building one yourself if you have the time.
+If you're reading this on my website, feel free to check out the main page by navigating to "Home" in the navbar to check it out.
+I think my website deserves a few blog dedicated blog posts, so this section will just focus briefly how it helps the application.

+I like to think of my website like an extended, more personalized resume.
+It's sort of like a resume in that it only helps me land the interview, but it won't carry me to the offer.
+It has almost everything I've ever done which would normally fill multiple resumes.
+It also has tons of pictures and visuals so the potential interviewers can actually see what I'm up to.
+It's also more personalized because it's *my* website.
+Of course I remain professional, but a lot of my descriptions have more me to them.
+Check out the "About Me" or "Experience" section for an example.
+I wouldn't necessarily put stuff like that on my resume, but for my personal website, it's totally fine.

+Many of my interviewers have actually checked out out my personal website and my company's website prior to our interviews and mention it which just feels awesome.
+They actually get to see my pictures of my project and explore my ~40 projects beyond those 2-3 I include on my resume.

+Unless you run some hate website or something, a personal website can only help your application, but it takes a lot of time and effort to build and maintain, especially if you don't already have the skillset.
+Personal websites are more important for SWEs, but even for them it's not that important.
+Don't feel at all like you need to have a personal website, it's nice icing on the cake but it's probably one of the weakest points of my profile.
+I'm the only EE student I know that runs and maintains their own website coded from scratch, meaning that literally every other EE student I know has landed amazing internships without a website.

 ## Projects

 Now with the resume/supplementing resources out of the way, let's get more into the actual meat of your resume, the three pillars of a successful resume: education, experience, and projects.
 I'm putting projects first because that's typically what you have the most control over.